 A delegation from the Bundestag Committee on Economic Affairs and Energy visited Botswana in February 2019.
-The trip focused mainly on vocational training, the outlook for Botswana’s economic diversification and renewable energy.
+The visit focused mainly on vocational training, the outlook for Botswana’s economic diversification and renewable energy.

 Trade between Germany and Botswana is modest, as is German direct investment in the country.
-Meat products are Botswana’s main export to Germany, while Germany’s principal exports to Botswana are machinery, motor vehicles and electrical products.
-It should be remembered that Botswana gets most of its imports from South Africa, including many German products.
-These imports do not, however, appear in the bilateral trade statistics.
+Raw materials are Botswana’s main export to Germany, while Germany’s principal exports to Botswana are electrical engineering products and machinery.
+Botswana sources the majority of its imports from South Africa, including many German products that do not appear in bilateral trade statistics, however.

 Owing to its classification as an upper middle income country, Botswana is no longer a recipient of bilateral German development funds.
 However, projects still do take place with German involvement, for instance to promote vocational education and training, or within the framework of the Federal Government International Climate Initiative.
 The cooperation of the EU and Germany with the Southern African Development Community (SADC), whose secretariat is located in Botswana, offers the country further benefits, including in the areas of water management and wildlife protection.